 Producer Prices Change in the United Kingdom averaged 4.96 percent from 1964 until 2021, reaching an all time high of 27.80 percent in January of 1975 and a record low of -7.30 percent in July of 2009.
 This page provides the latest reported value for - United Kingdom Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

-Producer Prices Change in the United Kingdom is expected to be -1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in the United Kingdom to stand at 1.20 in 12 months time.
-In the long-term, the United Kingdom Producer Prices Change is projected to trend around 1.60 percent in 2021 and 1.90 percent in 2022, according to our econometric models.
+Producer Prices Change in the United Kingdom is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Producer Prices Change in the United Kingdom to stand at 1.60 in 12 months time.
+In the long-term, the United Kingdom Producer Prices Change is projected to trend around 1.90 percent in 2022, according to our econometric models.